simonepri/roboprime/README.md

 ### 3D Models
 You need to print it in ABS, since servos becomes hot after a while and can melt the plastic.

-The printing cost is around $20-30.
+The printing cost is about $20-$30.

 > SX_* models needs to be mirrored on the correct axis before the printing process.